circleci/circleci-docs/jekyll/_cci2/migration-why-2.md

 order: 1
 ---

-While CircleCI 1.0 is a very powerful CI/CD platform, it has some limitations for the way teams build software today.
-CircleCI 2.0 has been built from the groud up to meet the needs of modern container based workflows and addresses the issues you may have found limiting in 1.0.
+While CircleCI 1.0 is a powerful CI/CD platform, it has some current limitations that make building software harder than it needs to be.
+This document explains some of those limitations and how they are addressed in CircleCI 2.0.

-This document explains some of the limitations of 1.0 and how they are addressed in 2.0.
-If 1.0 is not meeting your needs due to one of these issues then we recommend you give 2.0 a try.

 ## Native Docker Support

-Although there is Docker support in CircleCI 1.0, the versions of Docker that you can use are old and we can't support all of Docker's functionality.
+Although 1.0 does support Docker, it’s limited to older versions that don’t have access to Docker’s latest features.

-This is because 1.0 use LXC as a base container with BTRFS as a file system.
-Recent versions of Docker do not run properly in this environment and many features are unavailable.
+This is because 1.0 uses LXC as a base container with a BTRFS file system.
+Recent versions of Docker don’t run properly in this environment, which means users can’t access Docker’s full featureset on 1.0.

-In 2.0, when your job needs to use Docker, we will run your job on a dedicated VM so that you have access to all Docker's features.
+In 2.0, if your job uses Docker, we’ll run your job on a dedicated VM so you can access all of Docker’s features.

 ## Flexible Job Configuration

-CircleCI 1.0 infers your project type and automatically runs the most suitable test and build commands for you.

-We run your builds in well-defined steps.
-For example, we always save dependency cache before running test commands.
+1.0 infers your project type and automatically runs the most suitable test and build commands.
+Running builds are divided into well-defined steps that are performed in order.
+For example, 1.0 always saves your dependency cache before running tests.

-Although this is very powerful, there are some drawbacks: sometimes you may want to disable inference.
-Or you may want to save the dependency cache after tests run because some other dependencies are created during the tests.
+While this configuration can be powerful, there are some drawbacks.
+Maybe you want to disable inference.
+Or maybe you need to save the dependency cache _after_ running tests since the tests themselves create _more_ dependencies.

-In 2.0, job steps are small parts.
-You can use these parts to compose your job as you wish.
-This gives you great flexibility to run things that way you want.
+In 2.0, jobs are broken into granular steps.
+You can compose these steps within a job at your discretion.
+This gives you greater flexibility to run your build the way you want it.

 To learn more, please see [Configuring CircleCI 2.0]( {{ site.baseurl }}/2.0/configuration) section.

 ## Custom Build Image

-In 1.0, you have to use a build image that CircleCI provides.
-In Linux builds, there are two images that you can use: Ubuntu 12.04 and 14.04.
-While many languages and tools are pre-installed in these images, it's frustrating if you need a version of a service or dependency that isn't preinstalled.
+In 1.0, you’re restricted to the build image CircleCI provides.
+In Linux builds, there are 2 images you can use: Ubuntu 12.04 and 14.04.
+While these images come with many languages and tools pre-installed, it’s frustrating if you need a version of a service or dependency that isn’t included.

-For example, you may want to use a different version of MySQL from the one installed in the images.
-Installing it will add complexity and time to your builds.
+Maybe you want to use a different version of MySQL than the one included in either of these images.
+Installing that adds time and complexity to your builds.

 In 2.0, we support almost all public Docker images.
-You can create a custom image and run jobs on it.
-You can even use multiple images, say MySQL 5.7 and Redis 3.2, and run jobs on the images as if it's a single image.
+You can also create a custom image and run jobs on that.
+You can even compose multiple images together (like MySQL 5.7 + Redis 3.2) and run jobs on them as if they were a single image.

 To learn more, please see [Pod]( {{ site.baseurl }}/2.0/configuration/#pod-build-images) section.